 An online WordPress website firewall needs to analyse the traffic before it hits your website, hence it has to act as a proxy server.
 To direct the traffic through the online web application firewall you have to configure the DNS records to point to the online web application firewall.
 This means that each time someone visits your website the HTTP requests are first sent to the online website firewall and after analysing them it forwards the requests to your website, as shown in the below diagram.

-First off, online website firewalls (web application firewalls) are like any other software, they can have their own problems, vulnerabilities and security flaws.
+Online website firewalls (web application firewalls) are like any other software, they can have vulnerabilities and security flaws.
 In fact we have seen numerous attacks over the years where web application firewalls were bypassed.
 For example one specific vulnerability was used to switch off the website firewall’s “detection” engine, thus allowing all malicious traffic to go through unnoticed.

 Your WordPress is Still Reachable by Attackers